tascha/ConnectedLib/2_what_is_a_community_partnership/24_section_2_activities/2a-your-library-partners.md

 ### 2A.
 Your Library Partners

 What community organizations, businesses, groups, or people does your youth services department partner with already?
 Who has partnered with your department in the past?
-List the partnerships on the worksheet provided, indicating the level of partnership.
-Then provide a short description of each partnership, making sure to include 1) what the library contributed to the partnership and 2) what the partner contributed.
+List the partnerships on the worksheet provided, indicating the level of partnership for each.
+Then provide a short description of each partnership, making sure to include (1) what the library contributed to the partnership and (2) what the partner contributed.

 <a href="/assets/Partnerships_2A.docx" target="_blank"> <i class="fa fa-file-word-o" style="font-size:24px;color:blue;"></i> Download worksheet (MS Word)</a>